 - In collaboration with the political parties, establish electoral boards and election rules;

 - In collaboration with the parties, set up voting stations and ballot boxes;

 - Allow the parties to supervise the entire election process and investigate any wrongdoing;

 - Allow the independent judiciary to prosecute those involved in crimes against humanity.

 - Work with international organizations to train leaders.

-- As it is, Eritrea is suffering from a lack of capable leaders in all areas.
+(In its present condition, Eritrea is suffering from a lack of capable leaders in all areas.
 Because he wanted to present himself as an indispensable Eritrean and the only person endowed by the creator to run the country, for the past 50 years, Isaias has purposely produced only followers.
-Moreover, he either discouraged, turned them into followers, or eliminated those born with excellent leadership qualities.
+Moreover, he either discouraged, turned them into followers, or eliminated those born with excellent leadership qualities.)

 Will the military refuse to transfer power to the public?
 Yes, that is a real possibility.
 Once the military consolidates power, it may not do any of the abovementioned tasks.
 The only thing one hopes the military will do is maintain law and order and prevent the country from descending into chaos.

 To prevent the military from consolidating power, the public should: